Sloths are medium-sized mammals that live in the Central and South American rainforests.

 Sloths belong to the families ‘Megalonychidae’ and ‘Bradypodidae’, part of the order ‘Pilosa’.
 Most scientists call these two families the ‘Folivora’ suborder, while some call it ‘Phyllophaga’.

 Sloths are quadrupeds (four-legged animals) who ‘walk’ upside-down along tree branches.
-Sloths only rarely venture to the ground and walk on the ground in an upright position.
-Sloths are very good at swimming.
+They only rarely venture to the ground and walk on the ground in an upright position.
+They are very good at swimming.

 Sloths spend almost all of their lives in trees.